shawpan/CarND-Advanced-Lane-Lines/README.md

 ![Binary Image][binary]

 ###3.
 Perspective transformation:
-I have used `transform()` method of `PerspectiveTransformer` class in `perspective_transformer.py`.
+To create a bird eye view of the binary image, I have implemented `transform()` method of `PerspectiveTransformer` class in `perspective_transformer.py`.
 I chose hardcoded source and destination points in the following manner:

 Source and destination points: